Practical Ways Of Hiding Washing Machine Hookups

 8. Repurpose an over-the-toilet rack

 Racks and shelves meant to fill the space above your toilet can be used in other ways in your home.
-This design can be ideal if your hookups are above your washing machine which means that the lower part of a wider rack will straddle the appliance.
+This design can be ideal if your hookups are above your washing machine because the lower part of a wider rack will straddle the appliance.
 The Dover Over the Toilet Hutch from Target has two doors that hide the inside as well as a towel rod.
 You could remove the backing and shelves to make room for the hookups.

 9. Use a screen or room divider

 Privacy screens and room dividers are a fabulous way to keep anything behind them out of view.
 In this circumstance, you simply need to grab one and stand it up in front of your washing machine hookups.
-There are simple versions like the St. Andrews Solid Wood Folding Room Divider from Wayfair that features a dark frame and white panels or the woven Zola Folding Privacy Screen from Pottery Barn.
+There are simple versions like the St. Andrews Solid Wood Folding Room Divider from Wayfair, which features a dark frame and white panels or the woven Zola Folding Privacy Screen from Pottery Barn.

 10. Use hampers for hiding hookups

-There's a chance that you have hampers in your laundry room so you might as well take advantage of them in more than one way.
+There's a chance that you have hampers in your laundry room, so you might as well take advantage of them in more than one way.
 Along with holding clothes, they can be kept in front of — and therefore hide — washing machine hookups.
 There are plenty of different versions that might work for your needs, like the Oceanstar White Finished Laundry Wood Hamper from Target, the Tall Canvas Caddie With Wheels from Pottery Barn, or the Rolling Laundry Cart With Removable Liner.

 11. Introduce some greenery

 You can cover the washing machine hookups while adding a natural touch to the space by picking up a relatively tall indoor plant — with lengthy stems or large leaves — that can be placed in front of a hose, cords, and more.
 Consider a Braided Benjamina Ficus Tree, a Large Majesty Palm, or a snake plant.
 If you want or need it, you could grab more than one plant.
-Along with being a lot nicer to look at than washing machine hookups, some plants can actually help to keep the air clean in your laundry room.
+Along with being a lot nicer to look at than washing machine hookups, some plants can actually help keep the air clean in your laundry room.

 12. Put up a corkboard